• Home

 This cutting-edge session explores the emerging intersection between mitochondria, vitamin D signalling, circadian biology, deuterium metabolism and cellular repair.
 Discover how light, metabolic function, protein integrity and bioenergetics may influence skin ageing, treatment response, inflammation and even cancer-related tissue changes.

 This cutting-edge session explores the emerging intersection between mitochondria, vitamin D signaling, circadian biology, deuterium metabolism, and cellular repair.
-Discover how light, metabolic function, protein integrity, and bioenergetics may influence skin aging, treatment response, inflammation, and even cancer-related tissue changes.
+Discover how light, metabolic function, protein integrity and bioenergetics may influence skin ageing, treatment response, inflammation and even cancer-related tissue changes..

 Dr. Mark Lees PhD, MS, LE - USA